70g egg (keep the rest of egg to brush on top of the pie before you bake.)

 5. Repeat steps #3 and #4 twice more.
 The dough should be smooth by now.
 Chill it in plastic again for 30 min.

 6. Now make the filling : Beat the softened butter and sugar together until light and fluffy, add the beaten egg.
 Mix well.
-Stir in the almond powder and chestnut cream.
+Stir in the almond powder, heavy cream and instant coffee powder.
 Mix well to combine evenly.
 Set aside.

-7. Preheat your oven to 180C degree.
-Divide the puff pastry in half, roll out each piece and cut into about 25cm circle.
+9. Preheat your oven to 180℃ degree.
+Divide the puff pastry in half, roll out each piece and cut into about 23cm circle.
 Place a circle dough on a baking sheet and prick bottom of pastry thoroughly with a fork.
 Then spread the filling which you made at step #6 evenly within about 2cm of the edges (Don't forget to bury your fève in the almond filling).
 Brush the edges of the pastry with water.
 Cover with the other circle of the pastry and press it down to seal the edges very well.
+Draw any design you like on the top of the pie using a knife, then brush the pie with beaten egg.

-8. Bake for 50 min.
-Then heat up to 200C degree and bake for another 10 mins or until nicely browned on top.
+10. Bake for 50 to 60 min until nicely browned on top.